VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection: Related Work

-With the rapid development of the Internet, the appearance of massive online videos has also greatly increased the scale of VAD datasets, and has profoundly influenced the transformation of supervised modes, leading to the emergence of weakly-supervised VAD methods based on coarse annotation videos.
-Recently, some researchers\cite{sultani2018real, liu2019exploring, zaheer2020claws, feng2021mist, wu2021weakly, chang2021contrastive} have proposed weakly supervised methods for VAD.
-Sultani et al.\cite{sultani2018real} firstly proposed a deep multiple instance learning model, which considers a video as a bag and its multiple segments as instances.
-By using ranking loss with bag-level labels, the model makes the most anomalous instances in positive bags and the most anomalous instances in negative bags as far apart as possible.
-However, this work overlooked the importance of temporal relation modeling.
-Therefore, several follow-up works made effort to model temporal relations based on self-attention models and transformers.
-For example, Zhong et al.\cite{zhong2019graph} proposed a graph convolutional network (GCN) based method to model the feature similarity and temporal consistency between video segments.
-Tian et al.\cite{tian2021weakly} used a self-attention network to capture the global temporal context relationship of videos.
-Li et al.\cite{li2022self} proposed a transformer based multi-sequence learning framework, and Huang et al.\cite{huang2022weakly} proposed a transformer based temporal representation aggregation framework, which effectively captures the temporal relationships of video anomaly events by utilizing the powerful contextual modeling ability of transformers.
-Zhou et al.\cite{zhou2023dual} presented a global and local multi-head self attention module for the transformer layer to obtain more expressive embeddings for capturing temporal dependencies in videos.
-The above methods only detect whether video frames are anomalous, on the contrary, Wu et al.\cite{wu2022weakly} proposed a fine-grained WSVAD method, which distinguishes between different types of anomalous frames.
-More recently, the CLIP model also attracts great attentions in the VAD community.
-Lv et al.\cite{lv2023unbiased} based on visual features of CLIP and proposed a new MIL framework called Unbiased MIL (UMIL) to learn unbiased anomaly features that improve WSVAD performance.
-Joo et al.\cite{joo2022clip} proposed to employ visual features from CLIP to efficiently extract discriminative representations and then model long-and short-range temporal dependencies and nominate the snippets of interest by leveraging temporal self-attention.
-The above methods are all based on the classification paradigm, which detect anomalous events by predicting the probability of anomalous frames.
+Recently, some researchers~\cite{zaheer2020claws, feng2021mist, wu2021weakly, chen2023mgfn} have proposed weakly supervised methods for VAD.
+Sultani et al.~\cite{sultani2018real} firstly proposed a deep multiple instance learning model, which considers a video as a bag and its multiple segments as instances.
+Then several follow-up works made effort to model temporal relations based on self-attention models and transformers.
+For example, Zhong et al.~\cite{zhong2019graph} proposed a graph convolutional network (GCN) based method to model the feature similarity and temporal consistency between video segments.
+Tian et al.~\cite{tian2021weakly} used a self-attention network to capture the global temporal context relationship of videos.
+Li et al.~\cite{li2022self} proposed a transformer based multi-sequence learning framework, and Huang et al.~\cite{huang2022weakly} proposed a transformer based temporal representation aggregation framework.
+Zhou et al.~\cite{zhou2023dual} presented a global and local multi-head self attention module for the transformer layer to obtain more expressive embeddings for capturing temporal dependencies in videos.
+The above methods only detect whether video frames are anomalous, on the contrary, Wu et al.~\cite{wu2022weakly} proposed a fine-grained WSVAD method, which distinguishes between different types of anomalous frames.
+More recently, the CLIP model has also attracted great attentions in the VAD community.
+Based on visual features of CLIP, Lv et al.~\cite{lv2023unbiased} proposed a new MIL framework called Unbiased MIL (UMIL) to learn unbiased anomaly features that improve WSVAD performance.
+Joo et al.~\cite{joo2023clip} proposed to employ visual features from CLIP to efficiently extract discriminative representations, and then model long- and short-range temporal dependencies and nominate the snippets of interest by leveraging temporal self-attention.
+All the above methods are based on the classification paradigm, which detect anomalous events by predicting the probability of anomalous frames.
 However, this classification paradigm does not fully utilize the semantic information of textual labels.